 Figure 2.1: In nature there is no such thing as pollution.
 Everything is recycled and therefore re-used.

-Air pollution happens when particles or gaseous matter accumulate in the atmosphere at a pace faster than nature’s capacity to recycle it.
+Air pollution occurs when particles or gaseous substances accumulate in the atmosphere at a rate faster than nature can recycle them.

-Air pollution could therefore be described as the accumulation of substances in the air that will endanger the health of people, animals, and plants.
+Consequently, air pollution can be defined as the buildup of substances in the air that poses a threat to the health of humans, animals, and plants.

 Figure 2.4: Products such as aerosols contributes to the destruction of the ozone layer.